The distribution function of the average iron charge state at 1 AU: from a bimodal wind to ICME identification: A Bi-Gaussian approach for

 The analytical expression of the bi-Gaussian function in this case is:

 where $h_{1}$, $p_{1}$, $w_{1}$, $h_{2}$, $p_{2}$ and $w_{2}$ are the parameters obtained from the fitting to the data set.
-The subscripts of these parameters correspond to the first (1) or second (2) Gaussian distribution function, respectively, representing the two types of wind. $h$ represents the height of the peak of every single Gaussian, $p$ the position of the peak and $w$ the RMS width of every single Gaussian.
+The subscripts of these parameters correspond to the first (1) or second (2) Gaussian distribution function, respectively, representing the two types of wind. $h$ represents the height of the peak of each single Gaussian, $p$ the position of the peak, and $w$ the root-mean-square (RMS) width of each single Gaussian.

 Figure \ref{fig:qfe_all} shows the normalized distribution of the whole data set of $\langle Q_{Fe}\rangle$ and the fitting to a bi-Gaussian function.
 Blue and green lines represent the individual Gaussian functions for each type of wind.
 Most of $\langle Q_{Fe}\rangle$ is spread around $p_{1}=9.6$ but there is also another significant contribution around $p_{2}=10.3$.
 The Pearson-$\chi^{2}$ value from the fitting is 4.4 with a data availability of 93.3\%, showing that a bimodal distribution can be considered.
 Nevertheless, assuming $w_{1}=0.4$ and $w_{2}=0.7$ as the uncertainties of $p_{1}$ and $p_{2}$, respectively, we obtain that the position of both peaks overlaps.
-This is shown by using shadowed regions in Figure \ref{fig:qfe_all}: blue region covers the interval ($p_{1}$, $p_{1}+w_{1}$) and the green region ($p_{2}-w_{2}$, $p_{2}$).
+This is shown by shadowed regions: the blue region covers the interval ($p_{1}$, $p_{1}+w_{1}$) and the green region the ($p_{2}-w_{2}$, $p_{2}$) one.
 The small difference between the position of the center of the peak of each single Gaussian questions the bi-Gaussian approach for $\langle Q_{Fe}\rangle$.
 Indeed, yearly samples might have missed a detailed behaviour which is expected to arise in shorter samples.
-Thus we study monthly evolution of $\langle Q_{Fe}\rangle$ distribution function with the aim of solving this concern.
+Thus we study the monthly evolution of $\langle Q_{Fe}\rangle$ distribution function with the aim of solving this concern.

 Figure \ref{fig:monthly_gauss} represents the position of the peak of the first (top) and second (bottom) Gaussian functions for each month along the whole data set.
-Note that the range of the colour scale in both figures is slightly different.
-We observe three vertical bands which match with periods of the solar cycle: (1) From the ascending to the declining phase of solar cycle 23 (1998-2005), (2) during the minimum (2006-2012) and (3) from the ascending to the declining of the solar cycle 24 (2013-2017).
+Note that the range of the color scale in both figures is slightly different.
+We observe three vertical bands which match the periods of the solar cycle: (1) from the ascending to the declining phase of Solar Cycle 23 (1998-2005), (2) during the minimum (2006-2012), and (3) from the ascending to the declining phase of Solar Cycle 24 (2013-2017).